-President's Commission on Law Enforcement and Administration of Justice
+President's Commission on Law Enforcement

 In 1965, the United States faced what was then seen as a startling combination of an unfair criminal justice system, heavy-handed and unenlightened police tactics and a rising crime epidemic.
 In response, President Lyndon Johnson convened a special Commission on Law Enforcement and the Administration of Justice on July 23, 1965.